-5 Things You Should Look For In a Savings Account
+5 Things You Should Look for in a Savings Account

 Not All Savings Accounts Are Created Equally

 A Good Savings Account Should Have Few or No Fees

 A Good Savings Account Should Have No Withdrawal Limits

 Some banks like to put restrictions on savings accounts, such as limiting withdrawals to four times a quarter or some comparable number.
-In fairness, there is a reason for this -- if you are accessing your money that frequently, you should probably get a checking account.
+In fairness, there is a reason for this—if you are accessing your money that frequently, you should probably get a checking account.
 Nevertheless, it's your money.
 A bank that puts in restrictions like this is probably going to have hidden provisions everywhere so keep looking.
 There are better savings accounts out there.

 A Good Savings Account Should Be Backed By a Strong Bank

 A Good Savings Account Should Never Have a Balance In Excess of the FDIC Insurance Limits

 (Check out What is a Bank Failure for more info.)
 The simplest approach is to always make sure that the total amount of money you have at an institution is covered fully by the FDIC insurance limits.
 Right now, it works out to approximately $250,000 per institution, but there are some ways you can get around that by titling your assets with certain beneficiaries.
 It goes beyond the scope of this article to discuss it but the FDIC itself has some good publications that are available online.

-5. A Truly Spectacular Savings Account Will Allow You To Pick a Denominated Currency
+Some Savings Account Will Allow You To Pick a Denominated Currency

 For a certain subset of banking customers, there is one additional sign of a great savings account and that is the ability to select a base currency other than the United States dollar.
 One of the leaders in this field is EverBank.
-It will allow you to save and earn interest in the Australian dollar to the Swiss Franc.
+It will allow you to save and earn interest in a variety of currencies ranging from the Australian dollar to the Swiss Franc.

 It doesn't limit its customers to savings accounts, either.
 You could opt for a certificate of deposit or another financial instrument in any of those currencies, and still receive FDIC insurance.
 You can buy foreign bonds.
-They'll even let you put them in an IRA for your retirement account if you think it is prudent.
+This bank will even let you put them in an IRA for your retirement account if you think it is prudent.